Golden Globes 2021 livestream: Start time, nominations, how to watch Sunday

 Keen to tune in?
-Here's everything you need to know to watch the 2021 Golden Globes.
+Here's everything you need to know to watch the 2021 Golden Globes, including nominations, start time and livestream options.

 Date and start time